JNRowe/jnrowe.github.io/articles/side_projects.rst

-talking to the extended family that often seemed to end up being about material possessions or such, but I've noticed in the past when I'm talking to people I'd call friends it often quickly digresses in to strange discussions about box packing, routing, `The Curse of Travelling Salesmen`_ or `bridges in a foreign land`_.
+talking to the extended family that often seemed to end up being about material possessions or such, but I've noticed in the past when I'm talking to people I'd call friends it often quickly digresses in to strange discussions about box packing, routing, `the curse of travelling salesmen`_ or `bridges in a foreign land`_.
 Because of the math and technology implications many of my friends have written tools to explore some of the practical and theoretical issues faced in logistics… for fun.

-.. _The Curse of Travelling Salesmen: http://en.wikipedia.org/wiki/Travelling_salesman_problem
+.. _the curse of travelling salesmen: http://en.wikipedia.org/wiki/Travelling_salesman_problem
 .. _bridges in a foreign land: http://en.wikipedia.org/wiki/Bridges_of_Konigsberg

 It is all about me